aristanetworks/anta/demo/README.md

 sudo apt install unzip
 ```

-## Check requirements on the switches
+## Check the requirements on the switches

 ```
 spine1#show management api http-commands